Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

-To take into account fluctuations one either uses the methods of scale invariance and $\epsilon$-expansion or, as in case of the description of superfluid $^4$He, in (\ref{freeenorderpar1}) one presents coefficients $m^2 =\alpha_0 |T-T_c|^{\alpha}$ and $\Lambda =\beta_0 |T-T_c|^{\beta}$ with algebraic values $\alpha$ and ${\beta}$.
-In the latter case one may find the coefficients $\alpha$ and $\beta$ from the condition that the Ginzburg number should not depend on the quantity $T_{\rm fl}-T_c$ and from the experimental fact that the specific heat in this case may diverge not stronger than logarithmically.
-Thus one finds $\alpha =4/3$ and $\beta =2/3$, cf. \cite{Ginzburg1976,V88}.
+To take into account fluctuations more carefully one either uses the methods of scale invariance and $\epsilon$-expansion or, as in case of the description of superfluid $^4$He, in (\ref{freeenorderpar1}) one presents coefficients $m^2 =\alpha_0 (T-T_c)|T-T_c|^{\alpha -1}$ and $\Lambda =\beta_0 |T-T_c|^{\beta}$ with algebraic values $\alpha$ and ${\beta}$, cf. \cite{Ginzburg1976}.
+In the latter case one may find the coefficients $\alpha$ and $\beta$ from the condition that the Ginzburg number should not depend on the quantity $T_{\rm fl}-T_c$ and from the experimental fact that the specific heat in this case may diverge not stronger than logarithmically, cf. \cite{V88}.
+Thus one finds $\alpha =4/3$ and $\beta =2/3$, these values are in agreement with the data, see \cite{Ginzburg1976}.